lannoyma/henallux-python/README.md

 - Install Flask >= 2.3.3

 ## Execution
-In root directory, run python run.py
+In root directory, run in command line
+- .venv\Scripts\activate (To activate the server environment)
+- python run.py (Lauch the application)

 ## Developpement:
 Currently it's possible to start a new game and to move each smiley.
 Forbidden moves are already taken into account.